prateek3255/blog/src/blog/mastering-data-fetching-with-react-query-and-next-js.md

 Now that we have the base setup ready, let's start writing our first Query.
 Since the purpose of this guide is to give your an overview of data fetching with React Query and Next.js, I won't be focusing on the styling aspects and will be using some already pre-built presentational components with styles.

-To begin with, we will be creating a search page that allows you to search for Pokémons, and displays the names of matching pokémons
+To begin with, we will be creating a search page that allows you to search for Pokémon, and displays the names of matching pokémon.

 ```tsx
 // pages/index.tsx